 With this information in hand, you can begin to adopt a more humble approach that empowers your team members.
 One easy way to begin is by making a conscious effort to allow others to present their ideas or solutions before speaking up with your own.
 This simple action makes it clear that you acknowledge you don’t know everything, and that the input of others is valuable.

 The Benefits Gained Through Leading Home Care Agencies with Humility

 Several studies point to benefits such as higher job satisfaction, greater work engagement, enhanced collaboration and information sharing, and a more honest and constructive workplace as a result of a leader’s intellectual humility.
 As if that weren’t incentive enough, higher overall profits were also achieved.

 Adding a slice of humble pie to your daily diet may be just what you need to help your team grow, and to foster the sense of loyalty and team spirit your agency needs to succeed.

-Contact us at 1.844.corecubed to learn how corecubed can support, encourage, and guide teams to achieve home care marketing and in-home care sales goals with a full suite of results-driven strategies.
+Contact us at 1.844.corecubed to learn how corecubed can support, encourage, and guide teams to achieve home care marketing and senior care sales goals with a full suite of results-driven strategies.